AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

    - Other processes cannot change the values assigned in the num array of other processes, so they cannot prevent other processes entry the critical section.
 3. The decision about the entry must come within a deadline.
    - As the number of processes is n, that means that there is a final number of processes.
-   - The processes are having their tickets assigned at the beginning with values form 1 to n+1.
+   - As only one process may enter the critical section, other processes must wait.
+   - They are waiting in two loops.
+     - First loop
+       - If a process is waiting in the first loop, it means that some other process is getting his ticket number assigned.
+       - We can believe that the planner is fair and the process that got replanned while getting the ticket will be planned in some time and will be able to finish getting the ticket.
+     - Second loop
+         - If a process is waiting in the second loop it can mean two things.
+         - It can mean that its ticket number is not the current lowest from the waiting process.
-   - Only the process with the lowest ticket number assigned enters the critical section (or in case of the same ticket number, with the lower process id).
+         - It can also mean that the process ticket is the lowest, but the there is some other process with the same ticket number.
+In that case the process with the lower process id may enter the critical section.
-   - As there is only n number of process and the process ticket is assigned only once per trying to access the critical section, the decision will come within a deadline.
+         - As I mention earlier, we can believe that the planner is fair, it plans the processes reasonably, and the process with the lowest ticket number will execute the critical section, change its ticket value to zero, so the process with next new lowest can enter the critical section and this wil also be planed in fair time and this will be repeated until all the waiting process have executed the critical section.
 4. Processes entering the critical section cannot assume anything about the mutual timing (planning).
    - This rule is a bit harder to explain, but essentially it means that the decision what process will enter the critical section is not relying on, and won't change if an interruption and replanning occurs.
    - The most vulnerable for this problem is interruption at the begging, when a process is being assigned a ticket, but the corresponding value choosing has been already set to True.
 In this case, other process must wait for the process to finish the assignment of the ticket.
 No process can execute the critical section if any from the other process is having the ticket assigned.
+So if the planner won't plan this process stuck on assignment of the ticket, no process would be able to enter the critical section.
+So hypothetically this can last forever, but we rely on the planner to be fair.
+   - But essentially the order of processes is not relying on the planning, it is derived from the tickets of the processes.
 ---
 ## Conclusion
 The Bakery algorithm is a correct solution to mutual exclusion problem for multiple number of process.
 It fulfills all four necessary conditions of a correct implementation.